DalekBaldwin/check-it/README.md

 You can create generators whose behavior is parameterized by other generators with `chain`.
 Every time a value is created from a chained generator,

 1. Each parameterizing generator generates a new value,
-2. Those values are bound it to the associated variable names in the body of the `chain` form,
+2. Those values are bound to the associated variable names in the body of the `chain` form,
 3. The body is evaluated to construct a new parameterized generator, and
 4. The parameterized generator generates the end value.